maxkatzmann/Hipe/README.md

 * `Mouse 1`: Add a point at the current cursor position..

 ## Circle
 The circle mode is used to add circles to the canvas.
 The shortcut key is `O`.
-A newly added circle will have the `current radius`, which can be adjusted using the mouse wheel or the `+` / `-` keys.
+A newly added circle will have the `current circle radius`, which can be adjusted using the mouse wheel or the `+` / `-` keys.

 * `Mouse 1`: Add a point at the current cursor position.